-NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders of Matinas BioPharma Holdings, Inc. (the "Company") will be held at the offices of Lowenstein Sandler LLP, located at 65 Livingston Avenue, Roseland, NJ 07068, on October 29, 2015, beginning at 9 a.m. local time.
+NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders of Matinas BioPharma Holdings, Inc. (the "Company") will be held at the offices of Lowenstein Sandler LLP, located at One Lowenstein Drive, Roseland, NJ 07068, on October 25, 2017, beginning at 9 a.m. local time.
 At the Annual Meeting, stockholders will act on the following matters:

-- To elect five directors to serve until the next Annual Meeting of Stockholders and until their respective successors shall have been duly elected and qualified; - To ratify the appointment of EisnerAmper LLP as our independent registered public accounting firm for the year ending December 31, 2015; - To approve an amendment to our Certificate of Incorporation to increase the maximum number of authorized shares of the Company's common stock, from 150,000,000 authorized shares to 250,000,000 authorized shares; and - To consider any other matters that may properly come before the Annual Meeting.
+- To elect six directors to serve until the next Annual Meeting of Stockholders and until their respective successors shall have been duly elected and qualified; - To ratify the appointment of EisnerAmper LLP as our independent registered public accounting firm for the year ending December 31, 2017; and - To consider any other matters that may properly come before the Annual Meeting.

-Only stockholders of record at the close of business on September 8, 2015 are entitled to receive notice of and to vote at the Annual Meeting or any postponement or adjournment thereof.
+Only stockholders of record at the close of business on September 7, 2017 are entitled to receive notice of and to vote at the Annual Meeting or any postponement or adjournment thereof.